cdreier/godot-bricks-mp/README.md

 ## Offline

-to just test it, there is an offline, non-persistent version, startng when no servers are found to communicate with.
+to just test it, there is an offline, non-persistent version, starting when no servers are found to communicate with.

 ## Deployment